nikitaurunkar/brightwheel/README.md

 Tests in future
 - As there is more data, here are a few tests we can add to ensure consistency and data quality
-  - For state,  there is only 2 character limit, to not allow to full forms vs short forms
+  - For state,  there is only 2 character limit, to not allow to full forms vs short forms.
+Else if there is a Geo table, this can be coalesced to join with respective formats
   - For phone numbers : Ensuring no other fields are allowed like '()' or '-' and is only limited to integers
   - Ensuring there are no duplicate phone numbers or emails to allow for single entry per customer